LEAGUE7QC/LEAGUE7QC.github.io/docs/README.md

 LEAGUE7 is more than just playing Quidditch &mdash; it's about being part of a vibrant, passionate community.

 ### Quick Links:
-- [Season Summary](/season/01/information) – Quick information about our 6v6 league
+- [Season Summary](/season/02/information) – Quick information about our 6v6 league
-- [Code of Ethics](/code-of-ethics) – Our community standards that all members must uphold
+- [Code of Ethics](/codeofethics) – Our community standards that all members must uphold
-- [FAQ](/faq) – Find answers to the most common questions
 - [Contact Us](/contact-us) – Learn about how to contact us

 ### Our Guidelines:
-* [Season Rules & Format](season-rules.md) - Learn about our regular 6v6 season structures
+* [Season Rules & Format](/season/02/rules-format.md) - Learn about our regular 6v6 season structures
 * [Organizational Guidelines](organizational-guidelines.md) - Understand how LEAGUE7 operates
 * [Moderation Guidelines](moderation-guidelines.md) - Our approach to maintaining a positive community